smoli/AdventOfCode2022/Readme.md

 I'll see how far I get in terms of the puzzles themselves.
 I'll try to write some key learnings/struggles for each day hoping that once I progressed a bit I'll look at the first days and think: "Well, of course!
 Noob!"

+Since I use this as a learning experience, solutions might be over-engineered 😁

 # Day 1

 Getting used to the basic syntax and the basics of tooling